astropy/astropy/docs/stats/robust.rst

    A function can be supplied to the `~astropy.stats.median_absolute_deviation` to specify the median function to be used in the calculation.
-Depending on the version of numpy and whether the array is masked or contains irregular values, significant performance increases can be had by pre-selecting the median function.
+Depending on the version of NumPy and whether the array is masked or contains irregular values, significant performance increases can be had by preselecting the median function.
 If the median function is not specified, `~astropy.stats.median_absolute_deviation` will attempt to select the most relevant function according to the input data.